 Once you’ve made the decision to get hardwood floors, you may think that’s it.
-But there are many more choices you need to make before you end up with the hardwood floors of your dreams.
+But there are many more choices you need to make before you end up with the hardwood flooring of your dreams.
 Just as with carpet and tile, there are many varieties and styles of hardwood floors to choose from.
 That’s good news since you’ll want a hardwood floor that suits your personality, lifestyle, and home.
 What are the different options with regard to hardwood floors, and how do you choose the right one?
 Here’s a handy guide.

 Width of Hardwood Planks